basnijholt/fileup/README.md

 ## Usage
+See `fu -h`.
+tl;dr:
 ```
 fu filename
 ```

-if the file is an Jupyter notebook the returned url will be in [nbviewer.jupyter.org](http://nbviewer.jupyter.org)`.
+If the file is an Jupyter notebook the returned url will be in [nbviewer.jupyter.org](http://nbviewer.jupyter.org).

 ## Limitations